-Several different evaluation experiments have been conducted, targeting different aspects of our system: (1) the impact of network traffic and the consequences of real packet-loss on system performance; (2) the impact and usability of multi-modality; (3) the features of the single speech recognition engines, developed on separate sites for different languages with different tecniques in principle; and (4) end-to-end performance evaluations.
-The database collected during the project and which is being used in the various evaluations is described in (Burger et al., 2001).
+Several different evaluation experiments have been conducted, targeting different aspects of our system: (1) the impact of network traffic and the consequences of real packet-loss on system performance; (2) the impact and usability of multi-modality; (3) a comparison of the features of the various speech recognition engines, developed independently for different languages with different techniques; and (4) end-to-end performance evaluations.
+The data used in the evaluations is part of a database collected during the project (Burger et al., 2001).